 The construction of a new, residential area has given Philips’ former industrial area Strijp-R in Eindhoven a new lease of life.
 In collaboration with Buro Lubbers landscape architecture & urban development we have set up the Urban Development Plan for the redevelopment, as well as a Spatial Quality Plan, which contains the spatial interpretation and principles of architecture.

 The municipality established a number of requirements when the area was sold to developer Amvest.
-The area did not only have to be repurposed as an urban residential area with plenty of green spaces, but it also had to meet the current housing demand of knowledge workers, who are traditionally connected to this place.
+The area did not only had to be repurposed as an urban residential area with plenty of green spaces, but it also had to meet the current housing demand of knowledge workers, who are traditionally connected to this place.
 To meet these requirements, Amvest researched their profiles and housing needs.

 Varied housing supply